-Section 16(a) of the Exchange Act requires our directors, executive officers and persons who own more than 10% of our Common Stock to file with the SEC initial reports of beneficial ownership and reports of changes in beneficial ownership of our Common Stock and our other equity securities.
-To our knowledge, based solely on the written representations of our directors and executive officers and the copies of such reports filed with the SEC during 2010, all Section 16(a) filings applicable to our officers, directors and more than 10% beneficial owners were filed in a timely manner except for Mr. Saeli's initial report on Form 3 which was inadvertently filed late.
+Section 16(a) of the Exchange Act requires our directors, executive officers and persons who own more than 10% of our common stock to file with the SEC initial reports of beneficial ownership and reports of changes in beneficial ownership of our common stock and our other equity securities.
+To our knowledge, based solely on the written representations of our directors and executive officers and the copies of such reports filed with the SEC during 2012, all Section 16(a) filings applicable to our officers, directors and more than 10% beneficial owners were filed in a timely manner.